house-finders/house-finders.github.io/index.md

 ### Team Contract
 View our team contract <a href="https://docs.google.com/document/d/1OPMXnWsIcY8U7ur1HiLvndvDN062rf0UwQRU0RcMYBI/edit?tab=t.0#heading=h.wfvnqsw5pp">here</a>.

+### Deployment
+See our web application at: <a href="https://house-finders.vercel.app/">https://house-finders.vercel.app/</a>

 ### Project Plans

 <a href="https://github.com/orgs/house-finders/projects/3">Milestone 1</a>

 <a href="https://github.com/orgs/house-finders/projects/6">Milestone 2</a>

+### Want to contribute?
+Click on this <a href="https://github.com/house-finders/house-finders">link</a> to access our github repository to contribute.

 ### Mockup page ideas